Mould Attack - What

 know-how!!

-A cellar after best design of 1939.
+A soggy cellar after best design of 1939.
 The best bituminous and water repellent damp-proof

 course in Third-Reich-Quality can do nothing against salts from in- and outside the walls.